Towards Trustworthy Dermatology MLLMs: A Benchmark and Multimodal Evaluator for Diagnostic Narratives: Introduction

 We first construct a dataset intended to provide certified exemplars and supervision signals for evaluation.
 We construct paired image and reasoning data through a dual stream process and obtain clinician curated reference narratives together with concise rationales for scoring.
 The procedure yields high-quality exemplars and a diverse set of non perfect cases that reveal typical failure modes and provide supervision signals for evaluation.

-We then establish a systematic evaluation framework that comprises DermBench and DermEval, as shown in Figure \ref{fig:intro}.
+We then establish a systematic evaluation framework that comprises DermBench and DermEval, as shown in Fig.~\ref{fig:intro}.
 DermBench pairs fixed images with physician approved exemplars and uses an LLM-based judge to compare candidate narratives against certified references.
 It then assigns scores along clinically grounded dimensions, enabling controlled evaluation of the diagnostic generation capabilities of multimodal models.
 DermEval is a multimodal evaluator that maps an image and a narrative to scalar scores and a structured critique.
 At inference time, the model requires no reference text.
 Given only an image and a diagnostic narrative, it produces an evaluation narrative and per case scores that enable routine assessment.
 Training proceeds in two stages.
-In the first stage, the model learns a canonical, machine‑parsable format via token‑level cross‑entropy.
-In the second stage, it aligns predicted scores with physician ratings using a reinforcement objective with an exponential moving‑average baseline, restricting policy gradients to generated tokens.
+In the first stage, the model learns a canonical, machine parsable format via token level cross entropy.
+In the second stage, it aligns predicted scores with physician ratings using a reinforcement objective with an exponential moving average baseline, restricting policy gradients to generated tokens.
 We adopt six dimensions that capture essential requirements, namely \textbf{Accuracy}, \textbf{Safety}, \textbf{Medical Groundedness}, \textbf{Clinical Coverage}, \textbf{Reasoning Coherence}, and \textbf{Description Precision}.
+More detailed definitions of these six metrics are provided in Sec.~\ref{sec:supply_dermbench_criteria}.
+Our key contributions are: \begin{itemize}[leftmargin=0pt] \item This study establishes the first benchmark for trustworthy dermatology diagnostic narratives and develops the first dedicated multimodal evaluator for dermatologic diagnosis, enabling fine-grained comparison of model performance across clinical dimensions with explicit attention to trustworthiness. \item We introduce DermBench, a dermatology benchmark for image-to–diagnostic-narrative generation that includes clinician-certified reference narratives and a fixed six-dimension judging protocol, enabling consistent and transparent comparison across models under the same images and standard exemplars. \item We develop DermEval, a multimodal evaluator that generates structured rationales and numeric scores and that is trained to align with physician judgments, supporting scalable assessment without requiring reference texts at inference and allowing case-level evaluation. \item A systematic empirical study and error analysis that reveal model differences across clinical dimensions with an explicit focus on fairness and safety. \end{itemize}